sarahmorris926/bangazon-site/README.md

 # bangazon-site

-Bangazon Corp. is an NSS subsidiary company that employs students for Node project work
+Bangazon Corp. is an NSS subsidiary company that employs students for Node project work.
+This was a group project done with [Tucker Jackson](https://github.com/EliOJackson), [Courtney Brothers](https://github.com/CourtneyBrothers), [Spencer York](https://github.com/spenceryork), [Kate Rieger](https://github.com/krieger27), and myself.

-server-side application to for the customer to interface with the bangazon database
+Server-side application to for the customer to interface with the bangazon database

 # Start here to initilizate the project